InBetweenNames/BigPictureSwitch/README.md

     as well as switch inputs automatically when Big Picture Mode is turned on or off.
     - Support for this depends a lot on your TV.
 My Samsung TV from 2008 seems to work fine for switching inputs and powering on, but it seems that the standby mode isn't implemented.
+-   If your controller has a "guide button" (e.g., Xbox controller), you can use it to toggle Big Picture Mode and BPS will also listen for it to "re-do" the input switching in case you, e.g., fire up your Chromecast or something and want to go back.

 # Planned features